blinktrade/BlinkTradeJS/README.md

 ## Trade Rest API

-On our Rest-ful API, we provide a trade endpoint that you're allowed to send and cancel orders, request deposits and withdraws, you need to generate a API Key through our platform and set their respective permission to generate the API Key.
+On our Rest-ful API, we provide a trade endpoint that you're allowed to send and cancel orders, request deposits and withdraws, you need to generate a API Key through our platform and set their respective permission that gives you access to it.

 > note that when generate the API Key and the API Secret, it will be only shown once, you should save it securely, the API Password is only used in the WebSocket api.